Holliday History, Family Crest & Coats of Arms

 The origin of rules governing the spelling of names and even words is a very recent innovation.
 Before that, words and names were spelled according to sound, and, therefore, often appeared under several different spelling variations in a single document.
 Holliday has been spelled Halliday, Haliday, Holyday, Holiday, Holliday, Halidays and many more.

 The persecution faced in their homeland left many Scots with little to do but sail for the colonies of North America.
 There they found land, freedom, opportunity, and nations in the making.
 They fought for their freedom in the American War of Independence, or traveled north to Canada as United Empire Loyalists.
 In both cases, they made enormous contributions to the formation of those great nations.
 Among them:

-Holliday Settlers in the United States in the 17th Century
+Holliday Settlers in United States in the 17th Century

 - Georg Holliday, who arrived in Virginia in 1639

 - Geo Holliday, who landed in Virginia in 1650